oopanuga/Tweak/README.md

 ### Using Tweak

-Create your settings class and inherit from SettingsBase<AppSettingsReader>
+To read settings from an app or web config file, create your settings class, inherit from SettingsBase and specify the AppSettingsReader
 ```c#
 public interface IApiSettings
 {